CruelDrool/WP-reCAPTCHA/README.md

 - Verify origin of solutions, if you've opted not to have Google do it.
 - Set which [language](https://developers.google.com/recaptcha/docs/language) to display the widget in.
 - Select the widget's colour theme: *Light*, *Dark* or *Automatic*. *Automatic* will set theme based on the background colour's brightness.
 - Select the widget's size: *Normal* or *Compact* or *Automatic*. *Automatic* will set size to *Compact* if screen/area is too narrow for *Normal*.
-(Only for Checkbox challenge and v2 Checkbox.)
+(Only for Checkbox and v2 Checkbox.)
 - Select placement of the widget: *Bottom Right*, *Bottom Left*, *Inline* or *Automatic*. *Automatic* will set placement based on a page's text direction.
-(Only for Score challenge, policy-based challenge, and v2 Invisible, and v3.)
+(Only for Score, Policy-based, Invisible, and v2 Invisible, and v3.)
 - Add CSS stylesheet to the login page to increase the width of the container element that holds the login form.
-(Only for Checkbox challenge and v2 Checkbox.)
+(Only for Checkbox and v2 Checkbox.)
 - Load on non-form pages for analytics purposes.
-(Only for Score challenge, policy-based challenge, and v2 Invisible, and v3.)
+(Only for Score, Policy-based, Invisible, v2 Invisible, and v3.)
 - Set action names.
-(Only for Score challenge, policy-based challenge, and v3.)
+(Only for Score, Policy-based, and v3.)
 - Set score thresholds.
-(Only for Score challenge and v3.)
+(Only for Score and v3.)

 ### Supported forms